Las Canciones del Amor (The Songs of Love)

 • Alfonso, Tábata's father, leverages his connections to sabotage Natalia’s career, backing Tábata's plans, while Renata, Tábata's mother, subtly stokes the rivalry with her charm and social influence.

-• Mónica Castillo, Natalia’s loyal childhood friend and savvy fashion marketer, supports her with warmth and guidance through the fashion world’s challenges.
+• Mónica Castillo, Natalia’s loyal childhood friend and a fashion marketer, supports her with warmth and guidance through the fashion world’s challenges.

 • Eduardo Rentería supports Pedro by managing connections between the music and fashion worlds, helping him navigate fame and protect him from industry pitfalls.